Ultimately, there are two ways to come up with domain names:

 There are many Domain name generators in the market.

-And I have tried all 9+1 to show which worked best for me (and will hopefully for you).
+It should go without saying, I have tried all 9+1 options and will show you which worked best for me (and hopefully will for you).

 My Testing Approach: